Plastic Free

 Unit 4- Organizational Communication

-· Understand and appreciate various dimensions of Communication
+· To understand and appreciate various dimensions of Communication

-· Develop and understanding of the fundamental concepts in Communication Studies
+· To develop and understanding of the fundamental concepts in Communication Studies

-· Understand the importance, functions & scope of communication
+· To understand the importance, functions & scope of communication

-· Describe the growth and development of communication
+· To describe the growth and development of communication

-· Understand the theories and models of communication
+· To understand the theories and models of communication

 MINOR MA1/MB1: